Powers of Attorney/Third Party Representatives for Annuitants

 DFAS Form 9415 (Representative Payee Certification) may be used to request a rep payee authority.
-Download the DFAS Form 9415 along with helpful tools (how-to checklist and how-to video) to complete your form.
+Download the DFAS Form 9415 along with helpful tools to complete your form.
 We also have a Form Wizard for the DFAS Form 9415 that can assist you in filling out the form correctly.
 Find it on our Forms page here.

 A guardianship is based on an order of a court appointing a guardian for the annuitant’s estate or property, which would encompass the annuitant’s account at DFAS.
 A guardianship requires a certified copy of the court order, signed by a judge, bearing the seal of the court and showing the appointment of the guardian.
 A guardianship takes precedence over any other third-party representation on file at DFAS.